Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Pre-sized templates for every major social platform

-• 5+ million royalty-free stock photos built in
+• 5+ million royalty-free stock photos built right in

 • Team sharing and brand assets